EinsteinToolkit/et2022uidaho/in_person_attendance.md

 ## Parking

 <p style='text-align: justify;'>
 The city of Moscow, ID is extremely walkable and thus we strong encourage all participants to walk from their hotel to the Engineering & Physics Building.
-There is limited free parking on campus during the summer, on the so-called "Orange lots".
-If you plan on driving, please ensure you park your vehicle in the appropriate lot, as failing to do so may result in parking tickets and/or vehicle towing.
+There is limited free parking on campus during the summer in the so-called "Orange lots".
+If you plan on driving, please ensure you park your vehicle in the appropriate lot as failing to do so may result in parking tickets and/or your vehicle being towed.
 </p>
 <br>
 <p style='text-align: justify;'>
     The map below shows the location of the orange parking lots, the Engineering & Physics Building, and the approximate location of the recommended hotels.
 </p>

 <p style='text-align: center;'>